TREC-RAG/trec-rag.github.io/docs/_posts/2024-04-18-2024-task-descriptions.md

 The Augmented Generation task emulates the modern-day RAG task to return the summarized answer ground based on the information available in the pre-determined list of top-k segments provided to the participant.
 Participating systems will receive a list of topics, MS MARCO V2.1 segment collection and the ranked list of the top-k relevant segments for each individual topic.
 The topics provided will be non-factoid and require long-form answer generation.

 > The AG track is for the NLP audience, focused on the generation output and quality.
-We provide the top-k retrieved segments, which allows the participants to focus on the RAG generation quality, by grounding on the set of chunks of segments, and generate an informative RAG summarized answer.
+We provide the top-k retrieved segments, which allows the participants to focus on the answer generation quality, by grounding on the set of chunks of segments, and generate an informative & summarized answer.

 ### Input Format (Topics)